mesosphere/dcos-docs-site/pages/ksphere/kommander/1.0/install/index.md

 Copy the Konvoy package files to a directory in your user's `PATH` to ensure you can invoke the konvoy command from any directory.

-For example, copy the package to `/usr/local/bin/` by returning to the directory that Kommander was extracted to, and running the following command:
+For example, copy the package to `/usr/local/bin/` by returning to the directory to which Kommander was extracted, and running the following command:

 ```
 sudo cp ~/Downloads/darwin/konvoy-kommander/* /usr/local/bin/
 ```

-<p class="message--note"><strong>NOTE:</strong> The extracted folder may have a different name (such as `konvoy_dev`, or perhaps it was given a custom directory, or have the version affixed to the end of the directory name).</p>
+<p class="message--note"><strong>NOTE:</strong> The extracted folder may have a different name (such as `konvoy_dev`, or perhaps it was given a custom directory, or may have the version affixed to the end of the directory name).</p>

 Check version